n-pizzetta/diffusion_model/README.md

   Contains YAML configuration files defining hyperparameters and other settings for training and generation.
 You can easily adjust parameters like image size, number of timesteps, learning rate, batch size, and more.

 - **data**
-  Contains datasets and related CSV files.
+  Not in the repo, but it contains datasets and related CSV files.
 For CelebA, partition and attribute files are included here.
 The `processed` subdirectory stores preprocessed `.npy` image files ready for training, while `raw` holds the original, unprocessed images.
 You can find the CelebA dataset on [Kaggle](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset).

 - **documentation**
-  Contains research papers, notes, and additional references used to understand the theoretical background of diffusion models, UNet architectures, and related deep learning concepts.
+  Contains research papers and references used to understand the theoretical background of diffusion models, UNet architectures, and related deep learning concepts.

 - **experiments**
   A sandbox directory where smaller scale tests were performed.
 Here, you’ll find: